lapuya/FelizMente-spring-rest-api/README.md

 * Running the project will create two tables: users and admins (users will be empty and admins will have default values)

 ### The service ✅
-There are two end type of endpoints that can be consumed with, for example, Postman.
+There are two types of endpoints that can be consumed with, for example, Postman.

 #### Users
 * GET: